 - If a candidate clears the UPSC prelims, he/she will be eligible for appearing for the USPC mains of that year only.

 - A candidate who is appointed to the IAS/IFS (Foreign Service) on the basis of the result of an earlier civil service exam and continues to be a member of that service will not be eligible to apply for this exam.
-If such candidate is given such appointment after taking the 2020 prelims exam, he/she will not be permitted to take the mains exam of 2020.
-Also, if such a candidate is appointed to the IAS/IFS after taking the UPSC mains 2020 but before the announcement of the results, then he/she will not be considered for appointment to service on the basis of 2020 mains exam.
+If such a candidate is given such appointment after taking the 2020 prelims exam, he/she will not be permitted to take the mains exam of 2020.
+Also, if such a candidate is appointed to the IAS/IFS after taking the UPSC mains 2020 but before the announcement of the results, then he/she will not be considered for appointment on the basis of 2020 mains exam.

 UPSC Educational Qualification Criteria

 - The candidate must have at least a bachelor’s degree from a recognised university to take the UPSC exam.

 - Even those candidates who have written the final year exams of the qualifying exam (bachelor’s degree) and are awaiting results can apply.
 Also, candidates who would write the final exam are also eligible to apply for the IAS prelims exam.
 But, these candidates must produce the proof of passing the exam while applying for the IAS mains exam.

 - In exceptional cases, the UPSC may allow a candidate who does not fall under the aforementioned categories if the candidate has passed an exam conducted by other institutions, the standard of which the UPSC is convinced justifies his/her admission to take the UPSC exam.